BMG-Esports/stats-api-docs/README.md

 # stats-api-docs

-Documentation for Brawlhalla esports stats API
+This repository contains documentation for the Brawlhalla esports stats API.

-You can find the documentation itself at https://docs.brawltools.com
+This documentation is hosted at https://docs.brawltools.com.

 ## Project Structure